 COMMIT: In the next month, become involved in helping a larger group to make change.
-It could be helping your family, church congregation, work colleagues, or community implement a healthy eating change or exercise program.
+It could be helping your family, religious or spiritual group, work colleagues, or community.

 Describe how your understanding of at least one concept introduced today was greatly improved by the class activities.
 (KNOWLEDGE)